damiso24/sql/README.md

 #### Data Analysis

-For my data analysis I was tasked to answer the following questions:
+For my data analysis I will answer the following questions:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.